darkterra/mongo-scheduler/README.md

 ## schedule()

-_`schedule` method allows to create events (stored in MongoDB) that will trigger according to the conditions described below :_
+_`schedule` method allows to create event (stored in MongoDB) that will trigger according to the conditions described below :_

 ###### Schedules the most basic event: